hf-kklein/exclusive_end_dates.github.io/index.md

 ## Avoiding the Need for Manual Workarounds when Connecting Systems/Languages with Different Temporal Resolutions

-If one language has the concept dates without a time (like Java) and you're connecting it to a system that only understands datetimes/timestamps, then, with inclusive end dates there's the need to explicitly think about the conversion.
+If one language has the concept dates without a time (like f.e.
+Java or Python) and you're connecting it to a system that only understands datetimes/timestamps (like f.e.
+C# or Typescript), then, with inclusive end dates there's the need to explicitly think about the conversion.

 While an inclusive date `start = 2021-01-01` naturally translates to a datetime `2021-01-01T00:00:00Z` the inclusive `end = 2021-01-31` will be interpreted as `2021-01-31T00:00:00Z` by default which is obviously wrong.
 An inclusive end date requires the developer to think about such edge cases, while the exclusive `end = 2021-02-01` = `2021-02-01T00:00:00Z` requires no workarounds or adaptions at all.
 You'll find tons of edge cases to think about when using inclusive end dates, including nasty ones like: "What happens on days with switches of Daylight Saving Time (DST)?
 Do I need to add 23/25 hours after the UTC conversion or 24 without or maybe another second in years with a leap seacond?
 So just avoid it.

+Generally the different temporal resolution between systems/langauges gives rise to uncertainties.
+Even if you provided an inclusive end datetime with seconds, what if milli and microseconds are supported?
+With inclusive end dates there'll always be a little gap between two adjacent time slices whose width is determined by the resolution of the datetime type in the respective language or system.
+You don't even need multiple systems for these edge cases to become relevant, they can already occur in the integration of the application with the underlying database/ORM.